-This is dedicated to members and other clients, as well as the millions of women/moms around the globe who are being misguided by their practitioners about the misinformation of iron metabolism.
+This is dedicated to members and other clients, as well as the millions of women/moms around the globe who are being misdiagnosed due to the misinformation of iron metabolism.

 This post, the gloves are coming off while I addressed the common iron anemia thing.

 If any of the following conditions apply, I would sincerely ask that you read this post and the accompanying articles, very slowly and carefully:

 - “I’m anemic…”

 - “I’m tired and I need more iron…”